riveign/knowledge-hub/README.md

 - https://www.swarmia.com/ - Swarmia is a platform that provides insights into software development.
 It helps you understand how your team is working and how you can improve your processes.

+### Testing

+- https://www.mobileboost.io/ - A platform that allows you to test your mobile applications on real devises using GTP.

 ## Smart Contract Development

 ### Best Practices